 - Following on-screen prompts

-Do this every few months, or whenever you see a new car on your repair list.
+Do it every few months, or any time you find a new car on your to-repair list.

 Decoding Airbag Error Codes

-Some tools even offer repair suggestions.
-It’s like having a service manual right in your hand!
+Some tools will even give you repair suggestions.
+It’s like an owners manual for your hands!

 Staying Safe During Airbag Diagnostics